Nigerian blasts kill at least 25, Islamists suspected

 Expanding attacks in Cameroon, a major oil, coffee and cocoa exporter, would further destabilize the region.

-French Foreign Minister Laurent Fabius visited Nigeria and Cameroon over the weekend to discuss the hostage crisis.
-Eight French nationals are being held in northern Nigeria - the family plus another being held by Islamist group Ansaru.

-In the tape obtained by Reuters on Monday and whose authenticity was being checked by the French Foreign Ministry, the man believed to be Tanguy Moulin-Fournier appealed to Cameroon to free Boko Haram prisoners for his family’s release.
+In the tape obtained by Reuters on Monday and whose authenticity was being checked by the French Foreign Ministry, the man believed to be Tanguy Moulin-Fournier appealed to Cameroon to free Boko Haram prisoners as a condition of his family’s release.

 “They don’t want to enter in conflict with Cameroon.
 However, if you arrest their men again in Cameroon, they will multiply kidnapping and suicide bombing operations more in Cameroon than in Nigeria,” he said.